shral/ng-ts-localizer/README.md

 ```
 # WARNING
-This script is ment to be as helper script, use git diff to check if the modiffication is correct after rrun!
+This script is ment to be as helper script, use git diff to check if the modiffication is correct after run!